nfoert/circles/README.md

   - Delete Account
 - Basic features (lol)
   - Moving between circles
-  - Online users
+  - Online user count

-# Installation
+# Installation for Development

 All the self-hosting infrastructure is not fully setup yet.
 These instructions are not final and will be adjusted as new features and infrastructure are set up.
 If you're having any problems with any of this please create an Issue.
 This is a brief guide.